CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 I use VSCode from Windows and connect over SSH to CRDE - Containerized Rust Development Environment.
 Every time I connect I must input the passcode for my SSH identity.
-Also windows has ssh-agent and I could use it just the same as in Linux bash.
+Also windows has `ssh-agent` and I could use it just the same as in Linux bash to avoid retyping the passcode every time.

 Create powershell script
 `$HOME\.ssh\sshadd.ps1`